 Land-based brunches are all well and good, but when the occasion requires a bit more, head for the Big Apple’s waterways.

 Ready to treat yourself?
-The Bateaux New York Premier Brunch Cruise takes the brunch experience to the next level, serving a plated, full sit-down brunch on a beautiful glass-enclosed boat, plus all the unlimited mimosas and DJ action mentioned above tacking an extra half-hour onto the trip.
-Go all out and reserve a table by the window for a front-row seat for those sparkling skyline views.
+The Bateaux New York Premier Brunch Cruise takes the brunch experience to the next level,with full sit-down meal – freshly prepared entrees, salads, and desserts on a beautiful glass-enclosed boat, plus all the unlimited mimosas and DJ action mentioned above tacking an extra half-hour onto the trip, Go all out and reserve a table by the window for a front-row seat for those sparkling skyline views, and order creative cocktails from the well-stocked bar if mimosas aren’t your thing.